 The most eco-friendly option available in terms of roofing materials is recycled shingles.
 These shingles are made from various recycled components, from rubber roofs to plastic to wood fiber and more.
 There are products available made from clean post-consumer waste (residential waste), others from post-industrial waste (factory waste).

 Recycled-content roof shingles reduce the amount of waste heading to landfills and the need to extract and process raw materials.
 This combination will help lower your energy bills while reducing pollution at the same time.
-While looking at the benefits of these recycled shingles to increase how eco-friendly your home is, also look to combine these green shingles with researching into changing energy providers to see if other companies such as Ambit electricity or similar can further decrease your bills.

 You’re probably thinking that recycled shingles may not look as great as other types of shingles – but that’s simply not the case.
 Not only do they look fantastic, they’re also incredibly durable, capable of withstanding intense wind and hail.
 In addition, some of these products are recyclable, as well, and many come with amazing 40 or 50-year manufacturers warranties.
 A few also offer above-standard fire ratings that could ultimately bring down your insurance rates.